 - Contribute to the evaluation of national energy efficiency policy measures and analyse the dynamics of implementation over the NEAAPs.

-To provide results in an interactive and attractive way to decision makers and actors involved in energy efficiency, the project will develop specific data facilities.
+To provide results in an interactive and attractive way to decision makers and actors involved in energy efficiency, the project has developed specific data and policy tools.
 The originality of the project is to cover all sectors and end-uses with an homogeneous and harmonised approach and to provide an overall picture of the trends and measures by sector.

-A network of 33 partners from 28 countries participate to the ODYSSEE MURE project, usually national Efficiency Agencies or their representatives within the European network of energy efficiency agencies (« EnR »):
+A network of 37 partners from 31 countries participate to the Odyssee-Mure project, usually national Efficiency Agencies or their representatives within the European network of energy efficiency agencies (« EnR »):